MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 1. Sign in to the **Workday Portal**.
     1. Sign in to Workday Portal.
-    1. Search for the task “Create Custom Report.”
+    1. Search for the task "Create Custom Report."
 2. Configure the report parameters.
     1. Title the Report Name as `Viva Learning Catalog Report`.
 The report name must exactly match this string.
-    1. Set the Report Type as “Advanced.”
+    1. Set the Report Type as "Advanced."
-    1. Mark checkbox “Enable as Web service.”
+    1. Mark checkbox "Enable as Web service."
     1. Mark checkbox “Optimized for performance.”
-    1. In the “Data Source” field, go to “All” and select “Learning content.”
+    1. In the "Data Source" field, go to "All" and select "Learning content."
 Select **OK**.
 3. Add report fields.
     1. Once you select **OK**, Data Source has "Learning Content" as a value.
 Remove any existing value in the Data Source Filter field and add "Manageable Learning Content".
-    1. Add the fields in “Columns” as outlined in the following schema.
-You'll see three objects for field “rating”, select the one with a hash (#) icon next to it.
+    1. Add the fields in "Columns" as outlined in the following schema.
+You'll see three objects for field "rating", select the one with a hash (#) icon next to it.

 | Business object| Field | Column heading override| Column heading override XML alias|
 | --- | ---- | ---- | --- |